CoreyCBurton/SickOs1.2/README.md

 Looks like the directory that gobuster found was ```/test``` and ```/%7Echeckout%7E```.
 We can access the directory by typing it in the search bar such ass ``192.168.1.142/test``
 <img width="386" alt="Screen Shot 2021-04-22 at 8 59 57 PM" src="https://user-images.githubusercontent.com/81980702/115807226-d699b780-a3ad-11eb-8c69-98e43808be09.png">

-The parent directory brings us back to the picture and we can tell that it is using lighttpd/1.4.28

 # Finding Explouts
 Through our reconnaissance, we can tell that the server is running ```OpenSSH 5.9p1```.
 Running command ```searchsploit openSSH 5.9p1```.
 We can see this below